crxssed7/notable-figures/figures/Alan Turing.md

 After the war, Turing worked at the National Physical Laboratory, where he designed the Automatic Computing Engine, one of the first designs for a stored-program computer.
 In 1948, Turing joined Max Newman's Computing Machine Laboratory at the University of Manchester, where he contributed to the development of early Manchester computers and became interested in mathematical biology.
 Turing wrote on the chemical basis of morphogenesis and predicted oscillating chemical reactions such as the Belousov–Zhabotinsky reaction, first observed in the 1960s.
 Despite these accomplishments, he was never fully recognised during his lifetime because much of his work was covered by the Official Secrets Act.
 In 1952, Turing was prosecuted for homosexual acts.
 He accepted hormone treatment, a procedure commonly referred to as chemical castration, as an alternative to prison.
 Turing died on 7 June 1954, aged 41, from cyanide poisoning.
 An inquest determined his death as suicide, but the evidence is also consistent with accidental poisoning.
 Following a campaign in 2009, British prime minister Gordon Brown made an official public apology for "the appalling way [Turing] was treated".
 Queen Elizabeth II granted a pardon in 2013.
 The term "Alan Turing law" is used informally to refer to a 2017 law in the UK that retroactively pardoned men cautioned or convicted under historical legislation that outlawed homosexual acts.
 Turing left an extensive legacy in mathematics and computing which has become widely recognised with statues and many things named after him, including an annual award for computing innovation.
 His portrait appears on the Bank of England £50 note, first released on 23 June 2021 to coincide with his birthday.
 The audience vote in a 2019 BBC series named Turing the greatest scientist of the 20th century.
-The cognitive scientist Douglas Hofstadter writes: “Atheist, homosexual, eccentric, marathon-running mathematician, A. M. Turing was in large part responsible not only for the concept of computers, incisive theorems about their powers, and a clear vision of the possibility of computer minds, but also for the cracking of German ciphers during the Second World War.
-It is fair to say we owe much to Alan Turing for the fact that we are not under Nazi rule today.”*
+The cognitive scientist Douglas Hofstadter writes: "Atheist, homosexual, eccentric, marathon-running mathematician, A. M. Turing was in large part responsible not only for the concept of computers, incisive theorems about their powers, and a clear vision of the possibility of computer minds, but also for the cracking of German ciphers during the Second World War.
+It is fair to say we owe much to Alan Turing for the fact that we are not under Nazi rule today."*

 <img src='https://upload.wikimedia.org/wikipedia/commons/a/a1/Alan_Turing_Aged_16.jpg' width='300px'>